DavidRach/USERM/README.md

 The following instructions and all reference can be found here: 📖 [Documentation website](https://xiangmingcai.github.io/USERM)

-1. For basic use of the USERM
+1. Basic use of the USERM

-2. For instruction about using custom single-color control FCS file
+2. Using custom single-color control FCS file

-3. For instruction about using USERM to interpret observed spread
+3. Using USERM to interpret observed spread

 ## ⚙️ Contribute Single-cor control FCS files to the USERM